emma-schmidt/DATA310/feb8_informalexercise.md

 ### 4. Using the mnist drawings dataset (the dataset with the hand written numbers with corresponding labels) answer the following questions:
 ##### What is the shape of the images training set (how many and the dimension of each)?

+The training set contains 60,000 images, each of which are 28x28.

 ##### What is the length of the labels training set?

+The labels training set contains 60,000 labels.

 ##### What is the shape of the images test set?

+The testing set contains 10,000 images, each of which are 28x28.

 ##### Estimate a probability model and apply it to the test set in order to produce the array of probabilities that a randomly selected image is each of the possible numeric outcomes (look towards the end of the basic image classification exercises for how to do this — you can apply the same method applied to the Fashion MNIST dataset but now apply it to the hand written letters MNIST dataset).

 ### 5. Use np.argmax() with your predictions object to return the numeral with the highest probability from the test labels dataset.